 - Should you buy in bulk at a lower cost and then store the rest?

-- How should you safely and sustainably dispose of these materials after the experiments are complete?
+- How should you dispose of these materials after the experiments are complete?

 - Is your lab complex enough to warrant dedicated inventory management software?